Poltár: Parts of Poltár

 Podháj - built during the late medieval era by the Sóós family.
 It was destroyed during the Ottoman occupation during 1554-1562.
 It was rebuilt around the 17th century, but only as a small village.

 Prievrana - built during the late medieval era.
 It was destroyed during the multiple military actions in the area roughly around 1610.
 It was rebuilt in the 17th century, only as a small village.

 Its other names (mainly Hungarian) were Prenna and Perenna.

 Slaná Lehota - built in the second half of the 14th century.
 The town was owned by Fiľakovo.
 Between the years 1554-1593 it was occupied by the Ottomans.
 After that, in 1598 the Sóós family became the owners.
 In 17th and 18th century Geczy family became the owners.

 In the year 1828 it had 23 houses and 130 citizens.

 Zelené - Founded approximately in the 14th century.
 It was owned by many families during its history.
 It was occupied by the Ottomans in 1554-1593.
 In the year 1828 it had 28 houses and 274 citizens.
 The town helped the Slovak National Uprising movement.

-Demographics

-According to the 2001 census, the town had 6,099 inhabitants.
-97.49% of inhabitants were Slovaks, 0.95% Roma, 0.51% Hungarians and 0.41% Czechs.
-The religious make-up was 50.14% Roman Catholics, 22.89% people with no religious affiliation and 20.79% Lutherans.
+Population